 Here are some gateways to choose from:

 Choosing the right payment gateway can influence buying decisions.
-It is an important step.
+Therefore, it is an important step.

 Selecting the right payment gateway

 The application process is the time that payment gateways can take to install and in the payment process.
 Therefore, it is essential to choose the right gateway that offers fast cash flow.
 The gateways also impose time frames for a contract.
 The speed factor for the payment process, yearly agreement, and easy cancellation on dissatisfaction can ensure the right payment gateway.